 Mary is a Certified Association Executive, holds the B.A. degree in Mathematics from Vassar College (with honors, Phi Beta Kappa), and the M.S.E.E. in Electrical Engineering and Computing from Princeton University.
 She completed the Executive Development Program at Bellcore as well as numerous other key management courses.

-Mary is a Senior Member of the IEEE and a member of ASAE.
+Mary is a Senior member of IEEE and a member of ASAE.